ospalh/3d-printing/yacs/description_3yacs.md

 The centre hole is for the standard 608 skate bearing, 22 mm × 7 mm.

-There are a two ready-made STLs there, for coins i had lying around, for nine 20 eurocent coins, and for 12 UK pennies.
+There are a two ready-made STLs there, for coins i had lying around:

+* Nine 20 eurocent coins
+* 12 UK pennies

 When you use euro coins, you can make yours a symbol of international cooperation.
 One of mine is using coins from